nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 _{more aspects and alternatives to be added}_

-### \[Proposed\] Listing of stored exercises in a graphical UI
+### Listing of unique stored Exercises in a graphical UI

 #### Proposed implementation

+The display window is located in the bottom right of the application.
 The display mechanism has been implemented with the Observer pattern in mind.

 It is primarily driven by `SavedExerciseListWindow` (which holds the UI for the display).
 The logic is handled by `ExerciseKeys` and `ExerciseHashMap`.

 ##### General class diagram
 The `SavedExerciseListWindow` class implements the `Observer` interface as it is the observer.
-The `ExerciseHashMap` class maintains an internal arraylistof observers, which can be modified through the addUI and deleteUI methods.
+The `ExerciseHashMap` class maintains an internal ArrayList of type `Observer`, which can be modified through the addUI function.
 As the UI elements are usually initialized later than the data, the `SavedExerciseListWindow` UI object is only added as an observer after its constructor is called.
 This guards against any nullpointer exceptions which may occur when preloading data from a hashmap in storage.